top of page

 The parameters in the above figure are defined as follows:

-Here, the angles uj, u'j, and the height hj are assumed to be sufficiently small.
-Also, the set parameters are written in blue, and the parameters obtained by calculation are written in black.
+Here, the angles uj , u'j , and the height hj are assumed to be sufficiently small.
+For each parameter, the amount given by the setting is in blue, and the amount given by the calculation formula is in black.

 First, from (1)-③'', the following can be said about the j-th plane: